 Ignition interlock is an extremely tough new penalty for DUI offenders.
 Often the best hope in avoiding it is by presenting the best defenses to fight off an initial license suspension and conviction.
 Unfortunately, DUI cases tend to be very complex legally.
 Worse, if you’re not experienced defending these cases, it can be a daunting task to convince a jury that a police officer was mistaken, since the jury’s full of drivers who want to protect themselves from drunk drivers.

 If you’re facing a potential sentence involving ignition interlock in Spartanburg or Greenville or nearby, feel free to schedule a free meeting to discuss how we might give you the best shot at avoiding ignition interlock.
-You can call us at 864-582-0416 or toll free at 888-230-1841, or use our live chat feature right from where you are.
+You can call us toll free at 888-230-1841, or use our live chat feature right from where you are.